espaspw/Resource-Guide/resources.md

 - [MyDramalist](http://mydramalist.com/) - Drama information and watchlist site
 - [Croton's](https://www.youtube.com/channel/UCPIRD4yr1hlAEovBCSNlAKg) Official Youtube \[ZH\]
 - [TVB](https://www.tvbanywhere.com/)
-- [Dnvod](http://www.dnvod.tv/) - Loads of movies with Chinese subs/dubs.
+- [Dnvod](http://www.dnvod.tv/) - Loads of films with Chinese subs/dubs.
-- [Viki](http://www.viki.com/) - A legal stream service (thus their catelog is will depend on your country, though you can use a VPN to get around this region lock) that focuses on East Asian media.
-Their catalog is a majority korean drama, though they have Chinese and Taiwanese dramas.
+- [Viki](http://www.viki.com/) - A legal stream service (thus their catalogue will depend on your country, though you can use a VPN to get around this region lock) that focuses on East Asian media.
+Their catalogue is a majority Korean drama, though they have Chinese and Taiwanese dramas.
 They have a useful feature

 # Youtube Lessons
 - [Mandarin Madeez](https://mandarinmadeez.com/) - YouTube videos by Fiona Tian, these are awesome!